Risk Management

 The SMM Group established the following Six Principles in the Basic Risk Management Regulations, which were formulated based on ISO 31000, a standard on risk management issued by the International Organization for Standardization, and engages in risk management (RM) to achieve our long-term vision of becoming the world leader in the non-ferrous metals industry.

-5. Implement RM in daily operations, considering the organization’s hierarchy, size, role, and maturity, regional and cultural factors, and the knowledge, views, and values of stakeholders
+- Implement risk management in daily operations, considering the organization’s hierarchy, size, role, and maturity, regional and cultural factors, and the knowledge, views, and values of stakeholders

 Management Framework